internetofwater/Glossary/README.md

 ## This page is about the Glossary.
-Woohoo

-You can use the [editor on GitHub](https://github.com/internetofwater/Glossary/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+The ontology is hosted here.
+It is managed with WebProtege.

-### Markdown
+### Dereferencing

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+The ontology can be dereferenced so an html version is displayed to browsers and the ontology rdf file is downloaded by machines.

 ```markdown
 Syntax highlighted code block